CourseChat/CivEng112/about.md

  originally designed.
 In addition, the high cost of replacement often leads to a desire to extend the asset’s life.
-This course will provide an opportunity to learn about real water and wastewater systems and how the East Bay Municipal Utility District (EBMUD) rehabilitates or builds infrastructure that is sustainable and resilient so that future generations do not experience the infrastructure challenges we are currently facing today.
+This course will provide an opportunity to learn about real water and wastewater systems and how the East Bay Municipal Utility District (EBMUD) rehabilitates or builds infrastructure that is sustainable and resilient so that future generations do not experience the infrastructure challenges we face today.

 To achieve this, we need to better understand how the infrastructure functions as a system.
 In this project-based course, students will research and investigate how to introduce innovations in the planning, design, construction, operations, and maintenance of water